rkgofiitk/academic-issues.github.io/Topics/anonymousDonor.md

 [IIT Bombay received INR 160 corers from an anonymous donor](https://timesofindia.indiatimes.com/city/mumbai/iit-bombay-gets-rs-160-crore-from-anonymous-donor/articleshow/103035390.cms?from=mdr).
 It is heartening to see that successful alums from an Indian institution give back generously to their alma mater.
-The donation is not new; IIT Bombay has received large donations from Kanwal Rekhi, Nandan Nilekani, and others in recent past.
+The donation to IIT Bombay is not new, it has received large donations from Kanwal Rekhi, Nandan Nilekani, and others in recent past.
 Other old IITs and a few renowned educational institutes have also received generous donations from their respective alums.
 Well-known universities worldwide, like Harvard, Cambridge, Oxford, CMU, Yale, etc., regularly receive large donations.
 However, this anonymous donation to IIT Bombay is a momentous event for